kshang4/Promises-API/README.md

-This project was written in TypeScript
+This project was written in TypeScript.

 Created API to fetch certain information from multiple different databases and uses them together to display accurate and updated weather and locale data.
 First run "npm install"